sebastianhaberey/easyborg/documentation/EXPERT.md

 If you enable automatic backups on macOS, you may get this popup message:

-TODO: screenshot
+> "python3.14" would like to access files in your Documents folder.

-This happens if you backup protected folders like "Documents" or "Applications".
+This happens if you want to back up protected folders like "Documents" or "Applications".
 If you need that, find out which Python you run by running _easyborg doctor_.
-Open macoOS -> System Settings -> Privacy and Security -> Full Disk Access and drag one of the following onto it:
+Open macOS -> System Settings -> Privacy and Security -> Full Disk Access and drag one of the following onto it:

 - The Python binary OR